-The Hero’s Journey is a classic formula used to tell a story or epic tale of personal transformation.
 This ultimate Hero’s Journey writing guide will define and explore all quintessential elements of the Hero’s Journey—character archetypes, themes, symbolism, the three act structure, as well as 12 stages of the Hero’s Journey.
-The end of this guide puts all of the guidance into action by providing a downloadable plot template, tips for writing the Hero’s Journey, and writing prompts to get the creative juices flowing.
+We’ll even provide a downloadable plot template, tips for writing the Hero’s Journey, and writing prompts to get the creative juices flowing.

 What is the Hero’s Journey?

-In the process of self-discovery, the Hero’s Journey is typically cyclical; it begins and ends in the same place.
-After the epic quest or adventure has been completed by overcoming adversity and conflict—both physical and mental—the hero arrives where they once began, changed in some way by the necessity of personal transformation to rise and meet the ultimate conflict or ordeal of the quest.
+In the process of self-discovery, the archetypal Hero’s Journey is typically cyclical; it begins and ends in the same place (Think Frodo leaving and then returning to the Shire).
+After the epic quest or adventure has been completed by overcoming adversity and conflict—both physical and mental—the hero arrives where they once began, changed in some as they rose to meet the ultimate conflict or ordeal of the quest.

-Although the story structure of the Hero’s Journey can have different variations, it typically follows 12 steps, which are grouped into three acts.
-The Hero’s Journey has a long history of conversation around the form and its uses, with notable contributors including mythologist Joseph Campbell, who was influenced by the theories of psychologist Carl Jung, as well as the screenwriter Christopher Vogler, who later revised the steps of the Hero’s Journey.
+The Hero’s Journey has a long history of conversation around the form and its uses, with notable contributors including Joseph Campbell and the screenwriter Christopher Vogler, who later revised the steps of the Hero’s Journey.

-Joseph Campbell’s monomyth framework is the traditional framework of the Hero’s Journey.
-Campbell developed it through analysis of myths, folktales, and religious stories.
-It generally follows three acts in a cyclical, rather than a linear, way: a hero embarks on a journey, faces a crisis, and then returns home, transformed and victorious.
+Joseph Campbell’s “monomyth” framework is the traditional story structure of the Hero’s Journey archetype.
+Campbell developed it through analysis of ancient myths, folktales, and religious stories.
+It generally follows three acts in a cyclical, rather than a linear, way: a hero embarks on a journey, faces a crisis, and then returns home transformed and victorious.

 Campbell’s ideation of the monomyth in his book The Hero With a Thousand Faces was influenced by Carl Jung’s perspective of psychology and models of self-transformation, where the Hero’s Journey is a path of transformation to a higher self, psychological healing, and spiritual growth.

-While Campbell’s original take on the monomyth included 17 steps within the three acts, Christopher Vogler, in his book The Writer’s Journey, refined those 17 steps into 12 stages, which is the common formula for the modern structure referenced today for the Hero’s Journey.
+While Campbell’s original take on the monomyth included 17 steps within the three acts, Christopher Vogler, in his book The Writer’s Journey, refined those 17 steps into 12 stages—the common formula for the modern structure many writers use today.